Ee-Hsin/jordanstocks/README.md

 <b>Blog Page:</b>

 - Ability to subscribe to email list from Blog Page
+- Add security to prevent inputs from being injected with HTML
+- Add CAPTCHA to prevent this input from being spammed by robots
 - Add Pagnation once received more blogs

 <b>Contact Us Page</b>

 - Add an input field with standard topics (Interested in investing, want to learn more about the fund, other, etc.)
+- Add security to prevent inputs from being injected with HTML
 - Add a CAPTCHA to prevent form from being spammed by bots
-- Add security to prevent inputs from being injected with HTML

 <b>Holdings Page:</b>